xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-APP.ACTIVATE   Switches to an application
+APP.ACTIVATE&nbsp;&nbsp;&nbsp;Switches to an application

-EXECUTE   Carries out a command in another application
+EXECUTE&nbsp;&nbsp;&nbsp;Carries out a command in another application

-ON.KEY   Runs a macro when a specified key is pressed
+ON.KEY&nbsp;&nbsp;&nbsp;Runs a macro when a specified key is pressed

 Return to [top](#Q)